Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 ### Design Problem

 In the midst of the Covid-19 pandemic, small businesses in the United States are struggling to keep afloat.
 Consumers are increasingly relying on online shopping from large retailers such as Amazon.
-Through user interviews, we found there is a need for geographic-specific and centralized tool to guide consumers towards local business alternatives.
+Through user interviews, we found there is a need for geographic-specific and centralized tools to guide consumers towards local business alternatives.

 How can we enable people to (1) more easily divest from large retailers and businesses, and (2) discover and purchase products in their immediate area?